githubpsyche/jaxcmr/projects/selective_interference/outline.md

 ## The retrieved-context / CMR3 framework

-Goal: provide a more detailed presentation of the CMR3 model (including specification details) and how it can be applied to the selective interference phenomenon.

-### Overview and Basic Architecture
+Goal: introduce the single-system framework we will use, at a conceptual level, and prepare the ground for both the mapping to the trauma-film paradigm and the later formal model specification.

+### Core architecture (conceptual)

-Briefly introduce the retrieved-context family (CMR / eCMR / CMR3) as models in which:
+We will briefly situate CMR3 within the retrieved-context family (CMR / eCMR / CMR3).
+The key ingredients are:

-- Slowly drifting context vectors with temporal, semantic, and emotional components.
+- A slowly drifting context state that integrates temporal, semantic, and emotional features over time.
-- Encoding of context→item and item→context associations.
+- Item–context bindings learned in two directions: context→item (context cues items) and item→context (items can retrieve their associated context).
-- Retrieval dynamics: context→item competition; recalled items retrieving associated context and updating the current state.
+- Retrieval as competition under a context cue, with recalled items feeding back to update context.

-Emphasise that CMR3 extends earlier CMR/eCMR models by treating valence and arousal as context dimensions and by strengthening high-arousal encoding.
+We will emphasise that CMR3 specifically extends earlier models by treating valence and arousal as explicit context dimensions and by allowing high-arousal items to be encoded more strongly and to pull context into similar "emotional regions."

-Possible Figure 2: Schematic of context state, item vectors, and bidirectional associations, with emotional features highlighted.
+A schematic figure here (context vector, item vectors, bidirectional links, emotional subspace highlighted) should be enough; the full equations and parameter table will be deferred to a Box/Appx.

-### Retrieval modes: context→item vs item→context
+### Retrieval modes: context→item and item→context

-Define two generic retrieval modes in the model:
+We then define the two ways the model can be "read out":

-- Context→item: given a context cue, items compete based on their learned context→item strengths.
+- In context→item mode, a context cue activates items according to their context→item strengths and they compete for retrieval.
-- Item→context: given a probe item, its associated context is retrieved via item→context links and compared to a target context (or used to drive decisions).
+- In item→context mode, a probe item retrieves its associated context via item→context links, and that retrieved context is compared to a target context or used to drive a decision.

-Map these abstract modes to classes of tasks:
+At this point we map these modes to broad task classes:

 - Unguided intrusions and free recall are primarily context→item.
-- Recognition and similar probe-based judgements rely heavily on item→context, using the probe as the entry point.
+- Recognition and similar probe-based judgements rely mainly on item→context.

-Make clear that these are not separate systems; they are different ways of using the same associative structure.
+We stress that these are not separate systems; they are different uses of a single associative architecture.
+This section is where we unpack the "retrieval-mode" part of Claim 2 once and for all.

-### Control over retrieval: starting context and output evaluation
+### Retrieval control: starting context and output evaluation

-Interprets intrusions in VIT and diary paradigms as context→item retrievals driven by drifting context rather than top-down control.
-Intrusions occur when the naturally drifting context enters regions strongly associated with trauma-film items and those items cross threshold.

-Distinguishes unguided context→item retrieval from voluntary free recall.
-Free recall is also context→item but includes:

-- **Starting-context bias**. the initial context at retrieval can be seeded toward start-of-film states via instructions/cues, increasing the likelihood of retrieving film items.
-- **Output evaluation / gating**. retrieved items can be evaluated against current goals (e.g., how well their retrieved context matches a target) and either accepted or rejected; rejected items have weaker impact on the evolving context.
+Next we introduce the two control "levers" the model allows, without repeating all trauma-film specifics:

+- Starting-context bias: retrieval can be initialised from a context state biased toward a particular episode or time period (e.g., the film session vs a later lab session).
+- Output evaluation / gating: when an item wins the competition, its retrieved context can be compared to the current goal; items with poor match can be censored or have their context only weakly integrated, limiting drift away from the target context.

+We link these in abstract terms to different kinds of behaviour:

+- Unguided intrusions: minimal control; context drifts with ongoing experience, little or no gating.
+- Intentional free recall: strong starting-context bias toward the film and strong gating against off-target items.
-Unguided intrusions correspond to minimal use of these control levers (spontaneous context drift, little gating).
-Intentional free recall corresponds to stronger starting-context control and stronger gating.
-Recognition uses item→context plus a decision rule, with relatively little reliance on context-driven competition among many items.
+- Recognition: primarily item→context plus a decision rule; less dependence on context-driven competition among many items.

-We will later instantiate these ideas in specific parameter choices (e.g., strength of starting-context bias; thresholds for gating), but the conceptual distinction belongs here.
+We will later instantiate these control settings in the simulations (e.g., high vs low control parameters) rather than here.
+This subsection completes the "control" part of Claim 2.

 ### Emotional context and intrusive memory

-Explain how CMR3’s emotional context dimensions are relevant:
+Finally in this section we note how CMR3’s emotional context features are relevant for intrusive memories:

-- High-arousal events (e.g., trauma-film hotspots) are encoded more strongly and pull context into characteristic regions of "emotional space."
+- High-arousal negative items (e.g., trauma-film hotspots) are encoded more strongly and cluster in a characteristic region of context space.
-- Because context includes emotional features, later states that share arousal/valence components will preferentially cue those trauma items.
+- Later states that share these emotional/contextual features are more likely to cue those items in context→item retrieval, providing a natural route to intrusions.

-On this view, intrusions are simply context→item retrievals when everyday context wanders into these trauma-associated regions.
-Post-film tasks can create competitor items in this same region if they are encoded in overlapping contexts (temporal, situational, and possibly emotional).
+On this view, intrusions are not a separate system: they are context→item retrievals when everyday context wanders into trauma-associated regions.
+Post-film tasks can create competitor items in these regions if they are encoded under overlapping temporal/situational (and possibly emotional) contexts.

+We end the section by signalling that:

+- Box/Appx 1 will provide the full mathematical specification of CMR3 as used here (state vectors, learning rules, parameters), including any deviations from published implementations.
+- The next section will apply this conceptual framework to the trauma-film/Tetris paradigm.

 ## Mapping the trauma-film/Tetris paradigm into CMR3

+Goal: specify how we represent the trauma-film experiments within CMR3 (items, contexts, tasks) and derive a verbal version of the selective interference account before turning to simulations.

 ### Representational mapping

+We first map components of the paradigm onto model constructs:

-Trauma film.
-Modelled as a sequence of high-arousal negative items; strong context–item bindings; progression through a specific temporal/emotional context trajectory.
+- Trauma film: modelled as a sequence of high-arousal negative items, encoded with strong item–context bindings as context drifts through a characteristic temporal/emotional trajectory.

-Post-film tasks:
+- Post-film tasks:

-- Tetris (or similar fast-paced, segmented task) modelled as a sequence of neutral items encoded in contexts adjacent in time (and, depending on assumptions, partially overlapping in arousal/engagement) to the film context.
+  - Tetris-like condition: many neutral items, high engagement/segmentation, encoded in contexts adjacent in time (and, depending on assumptions, overlapping in arousal/engagement) with late-film contexts.
-- Verbal or low-engagement controls represented as far fewer or weaker items; more opportunity for trauma rehearsal during that interval.
+  - Control conditions: fewer/weaker items and more opportunity for spontaneous trauma-film rehearsal during the same interval.

-Intrusion measures:
+- Intrusion measures:

-- Lab: contexts constrained by task instructions (e.g., vigilance-intrusion tasks with trauma vs foil cues).
+  - Lab tasks (e.g., vigilance–intrusion tasks, cue-provocation tasks): context constrained by instructions and occasional trauma/foil cues.
-- Diary: more variable naturalistic context trajectories.
+  - Diary measures: context follows more variable, naturalistic trajectories.

+This is purely a mapping step; we do not yet discuss competition or interference here.

 ### The context-binding account of selective interference

+We then state the core mechanism compactly:

-Post-film items, encoded in context states adjacent to trauma-film states, become additional possible responses to any context cue in that neighbourhood.
+- Post-film items are bound in context states adjacent to trauma-film states, so they become additional candidates whenever the system revisits that region in context→item mode.

-As the system revisits that region (in everyday life or in lab tasks), trauma-film items must now compete with a larger set of strong competitors.
+- As those contexts are later revisited, trauma-film items must compete with a denser set of strongly encoded post-film competitors; they therefore win less often, reducing intrusion probability.

-As a result, the probability that a trauma item crosses threshold for context-driven retrieval (an intrusion) is reduced.

-However, the item representations and their associations are intact, so item-cued recognition and well-controlled free recall can still access trauma items when specifically probed.
+- The underlying item representations and their associations remain intact; when a film item is used as a probe (recognition) or when retrieval is strongly steered toward the film (intentional free recall with control), trauma items can still be accessed.

+This subsection is where we cash out Claim 1 ("single-system sufficiency") in verbal CMR3 terms.

 ### Why post-film task properties matter

+We close the mapping section by unpacking which properties of the post-film interval matter, in a way that directly foreshadows the simulations:

-Competitor density and strength.
-High event segmentation and engagement (e.g., many Tetris moves/rounds) lead to many strongly encoded post-film items; more competition.
+- Competitor density and strength: tasks that generate many, strongly encoded episodes in the relevant context region (high segmentation and engagement) produce more competition.

-Rehearsal suppression.
-Engaging tasks reduce spontaneous reactivation of the trauma film during the intervention window.
+- Rehearsal suppression: strongly engaging tasks reduce spontaneous trauma-film reactivation during the post-film interval, preventing further strengthening of trauma–context bindings.

-Emotional/context overlap.
-If we assume that a reminder reinstates a high-arousal trauma context into which Tetris items are then bound, this increases emotional-context overlap; alternatively, we can treat temporal/situational overlap as the primary driver and arousal as a modulator.
+- Context overlap: reminder cues and shared situational/emotional features can ensure that post-film items are indeed encoded into the trauma-adjacent context region, which modulates the size and selectivity of the interference effect.

+This sets up the logical link to the simulation programme, which will instantiate these properties as manipulable parameters (event count/strength, rehearsal vs no rehearsal, degree of context overlap).

 ## Simulations